10 Examples of How German Relative Pronouns Can Help You Reach Fluency

 If your relative clause involves a plural noun in the dative case, then you’ll need to use the dative plural relative pronoun, which is denen.

 In the example above, we need the dative case because mit (with) always takes the dative.
 In this way, the dative plural relative pronoun, denen, refers back to the plural die Männer (the men).
 One of the most common mistakes made by German learners is using the dative plural definite article, den.
-Be wary of this pitfall!
+As so many of the relative pronouns are the same as the definite articles, it’s an easy pitfall to fall into!

 7. Was er uns gesagt hat, war nicht wahr.